SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 al capone biography

-Al Capone is one of the most famous prisoners of Alcatraz.
-Capone was on the first trainload of prisoners to the new federal prison located on Alcatraz Island.
+Al Capone, Prohibition-era mobster out of Chicago, was one of the most famous prisoners of Alcatraz.
+He was on the first trainload of prisoners to be sent to the new federal prison in the San Francisco Bay.

 Learn More: Biography of Al Capone